juanpablosg/semrush_test_assignment/README.md

     ```

-5. Create a pre-built image from Docker Hubhe that contains Python, an operating system, and the required dependencies for your application environment:
+4. Create a pre-built image from Docker Hubhe that contains Python, an operating system, and the required dependencies for your application environment:

     1. Create the **`Dockerfile`** inside the **`quickstart_docker/docker/application`** directory.
     2. Copy and paste the following code in the **`Dockerfile`** file:

-    ```
+    ```dockerfile
     # Use a base image from Docker Hub
     FROM python:3.5